alislaboratory/4BitCPU/README.txt

 	Instruction memory: It is now 12-bit address and 12-bit data width - this allows for 2^12 = 4096 instructions.
 Each instruction is 12 bits, so this way it prevents having to use 3 clock cycles to fetch a single instruction if there were 4-bits - each address is split into 3 digit hex: xxx, where the MSB is the opcode and the the next two bits are operands 1 and 2 respectively.
 These will be split and fed into the control unit as necessary.

+	I just had a slight problem with the program counter - since the output is a register, it is still performing the jump subtraction when it shouldn't be.
+A simple fix is to only allow through the subtrahend when the write pin, while also allowing program counter write on high write pin.
+Let's see if this fixes it.

 -- CPU BEHAVIOUR --